-This unannounced thematic inspection was completed to assess how the provider was implementing the National Standards for Residential Services for Children and Adults with Disabilities (2013), in relation to physical restrictions, environmental restrictions and rights restrictions.
+This was an unannounced thematic inspection of this designated centre.
+It was intended to assess the provider's implementation of the 2013 National Standards for Residential Services for Children and Adults with Disabilities relating to physical restrictions, environmental restrictions and rights restrictions.
 The aim of this inspection was to drive service improvement in such areas for the benefit of residents.

-Overall, the findings of this inspection indicate that residents were in receipt of a service that actively promoted a restraint free environment.
-Residents were safe and enjoyed a good quality of life.
+Overall, the finding of this inspection was that the residents living in this designated centre were in receipt of a quality service which appropriately supported their safety and wellbeing.
+The inspector found that the service had good systems in place for the oversight and management of restrictive practices.
+In addition, the service actively promoted a restraint free environment.